 When you sail with Hurtigruten, you are on an expedition with likeminded adventurers who value personal growth and exploring over luxury.
 You won't find waterslides, casinos or any sort of dress code.
 However, you will find a casual and relaxed atmosphere, great food, and all the quality equipment you need to explore new destinations.

-Modern, hybrid, and inspired by our Scandinavian heritage - this year we welcome MS Roald Amundsen to our fleet - the world's first hybrid cruise ship.
-Next year, she will be joined by MS Fridtjof Nansen.
+Modern, hybrid, and inspired by our Scandinavian heritage - in 2019 we will welcome MS Roald Amundsen to our fleet - the world's first hybrid cruise ship.
+The following year, she will be joined by MS Fridtjof Nansen.
 Named after two of Norway's most famous explorers, these state of the art ships will follow suit and explore some of the most remote destinations in the world.